Ankit8125/Blue-Book-for-Bulldozers/README.md

 6. [Evaluation](#evaluation)

 ## Project Overview
-The objective of this project is to predict the auction sale price of bulldozers and other heavy equipment using machine learning algorithms.
+The objective of this project is to predict the auction sale price of bulldozers and other heavy machinery at auction using machine learning algorithms.
 The following approach is used:

 1. **Problem Definition**:
-   - Given historical auction data for bulldozers and other heavy machinery, can we predict the sale price of a particular machine?
+   - Can we predict the future sale price of a bulldozer given its features, historical data, and auction information?
+This problem is a regression task since we aim to predict continuous values (prices).

 2. **Data**:
-   - Sourced from the Kaggle Bluebook for Bulldozers competition: [Kaggle Dataset](https://www.kaggle.com/competitions/bluebook-for-bulldozers/data).
+   - The dataset is sourced from the [Kaggle Bluebook for Bulldozers competition](https://www.kaggle.com/competitions/bluebook-for-bulldozers/data).
+   - The data consists of three main datasets:
+      - Train.csv: Historical data up to the end of 2011, used for training the model.
+      - Valid.csv: Data from January to April 2012, used for validation and leaderboard scoring.
+      - Test.csv: Data from May to November 2012, used for final competition rankings.
+   - These datasets contain numerous features such as product details, machine specifications, usage metrics, and the sale date.

 3. **Evaluation**:
-   - Minimize the Root Mean Squared Log Error (RMSLE) between the predicted and actual auction prices.
+   - The performance metric is **Root Mean Squared Log Error (RMSLE)**, which measures the log-scaled error between predicted and actual prices.
-   - RMSLE achieved on the validation set: **0.2467**, which ranks **32nd** out of 474 participants.
+   - The model achieved an **RMSLE of 0.2467**, ranking **32nd out of 474 participants** in the competition.

 ## Dataset
 The dataset contains the following features: